yanu-ai/P0Person/README.md

 ## Analysis

 Answer all the questions here.
-As outlined in [this document](docs/details.md) you'll submit a PDF with your answers to Gradescope.
+As outlined in [this document](docs/details.md) you'll submit a PDF with your answers to Gradescope as a separate assignment.

 ### Question 1
-- How many instance variables are there in `Person201`?
+- How many instance variables are there in the record `Person201` (you may need to infer this)?
-- How many constructors are there in `Person201`?
+- How many constructors are there in `Person201` after it has been modified?

 ### Question 2
-- Does the main method of your `Person201Closest.java` create any objects of type `Person201Utilities`?
+- Does the main method of your `Person201Farthest.java` create any objects of type `Person201Utilities`?
 Why or why not?

 ### Question 3

-According to the `.equals` method of the `Person201` class, when are two `Person201` objects considered to be equal?
-Is it case sensitive for their names or for their phrases?
-(Case sensitive means different answers are returned depending on capitalization).
+What is the smallest value of variable `threshold` in `Person201Nearby` that yields exactly three people near to Ricardo.
+Write a few sentences about how you found the value, essentially providing an algorithm for anyone to replicate your work so that with a different/new data file they could find the smallest such value **efficiently**.

 ### Question 4
-The online data for this project read via URL is encrypted.
-In a few sentences, why is it reasonable to have the online data encrypted?
+The online data for this project read via URL is **not encrypted**.
+In a few sentences, why would it be reasonable to have the online data encrypted?

 ### Question 5
-Read/skim [this description of AES](https://techjury.net/blog/what-is-aes/), the encryption algorithm used in this project, e.g., see the code in `FileEncryptor.java`.
-What are two things you learned from this article that you think are relevant to your understanding of Computer Science?

 ### Question 6
-As stated at the start of this document and in the course policies, you should record via Zoom the first 20 minutes of you working at the beginning of this project and submit a link to that recording using [this form](https://duke.is/y/yfcv).
-In your analysis document, include as an answer to Question 6 an affirmation "Yes, I submitted the URL for a Zoom recording." -- if, in fact, you did.
+As stated at the start of this document and in the course policies, you should record via Zoom the first 20 minutes of you working at the beginning of this project and submit a link to that recording using [the link https://duke.is/zoom-p0-fall24](https://duke.is/zoom-p0-fall24).
+In your analysis document, include as an answer to this last question an affirmation "Yes, I submitted the URL for a Zoom recording." -- if, in fact, you did.
+Otherwise indicate you forgot to/refused to.

 ## Grading